Updated on 2024-05-30 GMT+08:00

 Introduction to BuildFlow Parameters

-BuildFlow params can define global parameters, that is, shared by all jobs.
+BuildFlow params can define global parameters to be shared by all jobs.
 However, in some cases, the granularity of global parameters may be too large.
 You only need to define parameters on some jobs.
 You can also define parameters only for some jobs.
 Here is an example.

 1